-MAP (Measures of Academic Progress) Testing
+K-12 MAP (Measures of Academic Progress) Testing

 MAP Testing has replaced the Iowa Assessment testing.
 It is completed on school-provided Chromebooks, rendering immediate insights for teachers "to find common areas of need among their students, identify students who could benefit from intervention, and determine which instructional strategies are generating the most academic growth".
 Tests may include Math, Reading, Language Arts, and Science, depending on grade level.
-These tests are administered three times throughout the course of the school year.
+These tests are administered three times throughout the course of the school year as directed by the Pacific Union Conference.

-PSAT/SAT Testing
+PSAT/SAT Testing (Grades 9-12)